theocjr/social-media-forensics/README.md

 The code is organized into these three directories:

-* `dataset_pre_processing` : code that pre-processes the data before to trigger the model learning.
-Examples of pre-processing is language filtering, data tagging and n-grams generation.
+* `dataset_pre_processing`: code that pre-processes the data before to trigger the model learning.
+Examples of pre-processing are language filtering, data tagging and n-grams generation.
-* `classification` : code to learn a model and run a classifier.
+* `classification`: code to learn a model and run a classifier.
-* `experiment_scripts` : examples of scripts to run the code in the above directories.
+* `experiment_scripts`: examples of scripts to run the code in the above directories.

+Each script (except the ones presented in ``experiment_scripts` directory) has a `-h/--help` command-line option that presents an usage explanation detailing each option meaning.

+#### Dataset Pre-Processing

+The `dataset_pre_processing` directory contains code to act over the dataset
 ## Contributing

 1. Fork it!